APSL/django-yubin/README.rst

 Changelog
 ---------
+* 1.0.0       Add support for Django 2.0 and remove django 1.8.
 * 0.8.2       Fix date created column in QueuedMessages admin.
 * 0.8.1       Ensure that LOCK_WAIT_TIMEOUT is never negative to avoid a bug in lockfile in systems which use a LinkFileLock.
 * 0.8.0       Use settings.MAILER_PAUSE_SEND to skip smtp connections.
 Fix UTF-8 encoding in messages.
 Fix encoding errors in email visualization in the admin.